 “Roman, may I speak with you privately, before you go?”
 Gareth asked.

 He leaned back, wooden chair creaking in protest, and surveyed the tavern.
 He sat tucked in a corner near the fire, where the flames’ flickering light couldn’t reach.
-From this spot, he could see everything— the shifting barkeep behind the counter, the shadows of the open doorway, even the silhouette of a dragon pacing the dock outside the only window.
+From this spot, he could see everything— the shifting barkeep behind the counter, the shadows of the open doorway, even the silhouette of a dragon pacing the dock outside the wide window.

 Few knew about the existence of this tavern – the Broken Pistol, it was called – and fewer knew where to find it.
 It was reserved for Gallontea’s most deplorable, a category Roman counted himself among.
-It was the kind of place where, if someone like Gareth was so unfortunate as to stumble across it, their body would likely be found floating in the pier a week later, robbed down to their undergarments.
+It was the kind of place where, if someone like Gareth was so unfortunate as to stumble across it, their body would be found floating in the pier a week later, robbed down to their undergarments.
 Fortunately, even with Gareth’s proclivity for finding trouble, the Broken Pistol’s position— tucked along the docks in Gallontea’s dilapidated northern wharfs— ensured that all visitors came with purpose, even if that purpose was purposelessness.

-When Roman listened, beyond the clamor of the patrons and the crackle of the fire, he heard the ocean, the crashing of waves against rock an echo of his anger.
+When Roman listened, beyond the clamor of the patrons and the crackle of the fire, he heard the ocean, the crashing of waves against rock an echo of his heart.
 He licked his bottom lip, still swollen from Leandros’ punch.
 The action split it open again, the bead of blood that welled up his punishment.

 The organization’s leaders all sat around a table across the tavern.
 Between him and them, though, was a horde of monsters, most of whom Roman knew by reputation, if not personal history.
-Beside him, playing cards, were the Wu sisters.
+Playing cards beside him were the Wu sisters.
 They had a dozen famous burglaries around the continent accredited to them, and had a combined bounty of three hundred triems on their heads.
 Past them, a nympherai assassin sat talking to a half-alfar con artist, and in front of Roman, a surly old sapien ate soup in silence.
 His name was Abeni Magva; he was Gallontea’s nastiest crime lord.
 All of Greysdale— no, nearly half the city— belonged to him.
 He seemed to be eating alone, but Roman had seen the group he came in with.
 They now sat dispersed at the tables around him, watching for trouble.
 Then there was Ivey, soliciting business in his usual corner.

 Roman downed the last of his drink and headed over to the bar.
 Behind it, a lined old man with a shock of white hair said something to a patron and smiled, the sharpened points of his teeth glinting in the light from the candles on the bar.
 Roman slipped into an empty spot at the bar and waited for his attention.
 When he finally got it, the man frowned at the hood hiding Roman’s face.